Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## Description of abilities:

-Gain 1 magic point (MP) per magic card played.
-These magic points determine *energy golem*'s damage.

-**Class upgrade**: At 10 MP you get a first sphere, and at 20 you get a second one.
-Each sphere gives you +1 base mana at the start of your turn (if you reach 10 MP during your turn, you only get the mana next turn) and makes *golem warrior* attack once more.
+You have a thunder form and a fire form.
+Playing the totem of the other form will make you change form.
+Every time you play a card you gain 1 thunder or fire point depending on your current form, changing form will reset counter to 0 and release 8 damage to a random enemy per thunder point or 3 burns to all enemies per fire point.
+Note that the totem card played will count as first card played in the new form, so the counter will be at one after changing form.
+The thunder damage is unaffected by strength, double damage or weak, and doesn't count as a hit one enemies with backfire damage.

+**Class upgrade**: After changing form you keep half the points from the previous form.
+It is rounded down but you will get your extra point from the totem.
+5 points will become 2, then 3 with the totem.
+2 will become 1, then 2 again with the totem, so switching form every card played will result in double points compared to without class upgrade, but switching rarely will result more in +50% points.

 **Base deck**:

-4x *Golem warrior* : deal 4 damage, attacks once more per sphere (this becomes a multihit attack with spheres, beware of enemies with effect based on number of hits : mushrooms, rockhorn, electric jellyfish, greater void essence, demon of the deep, chaos nest, black furry, queen of snakes, bone commander)

-3x *Mud golem* : deal 2 damage, gain 3 shields, apply 3 weak
+2x *Mage* : deal 3 damage, apply 3 weak

-1x *Energy golem* : deal damage equal to magic points to all enemies (this is pure damage, unaffected by strength, double damage, weak or dark grasp.
-It also doesn't count as a hit on mushrooms, rockhorn, electric jellyfish and sapphire drake)
+3x *Fire totem* : gain 3 shields, if in thunder form switch to fire form

+3x *Thunder totem* : gain 3 shields, if in fire form switch to thunder form

 ## Class bonus

 Every class unlocks a new class bonus after inferno 2, 5 and 10.

-**Class bonus 1** - doubles strength and resistance from overcharge.
-You can use it if it's the only one available to you but it's not that great.

-**Class bonus 2** - gives you 2 MP per magic card played.
-This means *energy golem* increases his damage twice faster and you get your first sphere after only 5 magic cards played, and the second after 10 magic cards.

-**Class bonus 3** - lets you get up to 3 spheres instead of 2, but their cost is increased to 15 MP.
-This means you get first sphere at 15 magic cards played, second at 30 and third at 45.

-Once unlocked you should stick to class bonus 2.
-It will make your damage and extra mana come much faster.
-Class bonus 3 is so slow it's actually worse than not having any bonus at all.
+**Class bonus 1** - Thunder points will deal 8 damage to all enemies instead of one random.
+Beware that this changes thunder damage to be affected by double damage, weak, dark grasp and to trigger rockhorn, electric jellyfish or sapphire drake.
+This class bonus is very good in early infernos (I1-10) but it gets obsolete once enemies start having too much HP.

+**Class bonus 2** - Fire points will apply 6 burns to all enemies instead of 3.
+This is the best bonus for very high infernos (I30+) beacause the burns will be your main source of damage.
+You can also use it early but it might not be as good as the others.

+**Class bonus 3** - Heal 2 hp every time you change form.
+Once unlocked this is the best class bonus up to I30 or so.
+It will help you recover and synergies pretty well with the class upgrade and dark sigil.

+All shaman class bonuses are nice and despite my advice you can play with whatever you find most fun.
+However on very high infernos the second one will be best because enemies have too much HP to be killed with thunder and they deal too much damage to recover it with class bonus 3.
+This is also because you will want to use cards like *Melgaroth[ANCIENT][DEMON]* that synergies with burns.

 ## Starting bonus

 You get a starting bonus after every time you've completed first world.
 You don't have to use a starting bonus but it helps.
 If you lose in World 1, play a different class or inferno level to beat the first Boss and earn your next starting bonus.
-If you're trying to advance other classes at the same time, you can take this as an opportunity to alternate between them and wizard.
-If you want the starting bonus ASAP, pick one of Shaman with 1st class bonus, Barbarian or Ranger, choose Normal difficulty, and you can beat World 1 in one to two minutes.
+If you're trying to advance other classes at the same time, you can take this as an opportunity to alternate between them and shaman.
+If you want the starting bonus ASAP, pick Barbarian or Ranger, choose Normal difficulty, and you can beat World 1 in one to two minutes.
 You can quit immediately after defeating the Boss, on the rewards screen.
+(You can also use Shaman with 1st class bonus on Normal, but switching class bonuses isn't a great idea)
+That said, in high infernos you will restart a lot and taking time to get the starting bonus isn't always worth it.
+You can also just restart enough until you get some good rewards and shops.

 **2 Gems** - Never pick this.
 100 Coins is worth more.

-**100 Coins** - This is the consistency choice, I recommend it up to I20, I personnally used it up to I30 but if you want you can keep using it until I40 where rare card or skill is necessary to win first fight.
+**100 Coins** - This is the consistency choice, I recommend it up to I30, if you want you can keep using it until I49 where rare card or skill is necessary to win first fight.

-**Random Rare** - This is probably your best option past I20.
-There are some great starting bonus that will help you a lot, best are *Elder Fairy [FAIRY]* and *Druid of the High Elves* which can bring you up to I61.
+**Random Rare** - This is probably your best option past I49.
+There are a few nice starting bonuses that will help you, but the very best is *Melgaroth, Keeper of Flames [ANCIENT][DEMON]* which can bring you up to I105 on 2nd class bonus.
-However you might end up with a useless card most of the time, wasting your starting bonus, which is why I recommend it only after I20.
+However you might end up with a useless card most of the time, wasting your starting bonus, which is why I recommend it only once first fight becomes impossible.

 **Random Skill** - You can try your luck here, but there are a lot of skills.
 Most of the time you will get something barely useful if not completely useless.
-Random Rare is more likely to give you a good result if you're struggling.
+However it can be nice if you want a little help in the run and they're almost never bad.
-The theoretical max inferno for wizard is I119 and you can only do it with *Dark Sigil*.
-But because you are very unlikely to get it and you will probably die before you find some healing, you should do this only past I61 when it's your only chance of survival.
+The theoretical max inferno for shaman is I121 and you can only do it with *Dark Sigil* and 3rd class bonus.
+But because you are very unlikely to get it and you will probably die before you find some healing, you should do this only past I105 when it's your only chance of survival.

 If you are interested in theoretical limits and records, you can check https://docs.google.com/spreadsheets/d/18iEOCVwMW5eJfRHM1KzpZFG6p_egl5-_/edit?rtpof=true.
 Just say ask @Gerr for access.
 You can contact him on discord.